 One of the advantages Digitex has maintained within the print industry has always been a brand agnostic approach.
 Our roots are a client focused, service-first business, so what better way to offer the best possible service to our clients than to employ experienced service technicians trained to work with all the top brands.
 Twenty-years ago, service was our main focus and today, it still is.
 In 2017, HP began to enter the industry in a big way and that's why we have been sending our service technicians across the country to get up to speed on everything new HP is launching this year in the A3 copier space.
 Now that they're experts on the new HP gear, it's time to introduce it to you.

 You may have noticed we have recently started talking a lot about HP.
 To be honest, I'm a little excited about this new partnership we are developing.
 HP has some brilliant products coming to market and they really want to make a splash this year.
 That's why you'll begin to see this new truck design rolling across the prairies!
 That copier featured on the left is the new HP LaserJet A3 with an external finisher.
-We have just started selling these units (and have some awesome deals on them too) while the middle and right unit are a whole different beast.
+We have just started selling these units (and have some awesome deals on them too) while the middle and right units are wholly different beasts.
 That's the PageWide.

 Despite this new relationship with HP, Digitex is still brand agnostic.
 We have amazing partnerships with the existing brands in our portfolio and our consultative approach will always result in the most appropriate brand and product for your business.
 But HP is a new addition to that portfolio and they're doing some groundbreaking stuff that has us excited about the direction our industry is moving.
 I haven't even scratched the surface when it comes to the technology involved in the maintenance and upkeep of this new HP stuff, but I'll just say, it's impressive.
 So, as we continue to service, repair, maintain and sell our staple brands that you see in almost every office you enter, just know that there's a veteran on the street ready to make a splash.
 Digitex is in on the ground floor, building this new partnership to help provide YOU with the best service, the best products, from the best brands in the business.

-If you'd like more information on HP's products, contact your Digitex Account Manager or click the Contact tab above.
+If you'd like more information on HP's products, contact your Digitex Account Manager.